 You must remember that fitness is truly about self care.
 Self care is important in order to be able to reach your highest levels of fitness potential.
 Fitness is all about getting your body to perform at its absolute best and in order for this to happen you must treat your body well.

-Sleep, rest and massage are the most important self care rituals for those that exercise regularly.
 To be able to focus 100% on your training and stay on track, not only must your body be ready to go … but your mind must be focused and feeling good.
 Keeping your space clutter free and body clean and groomed will make your workouts easier to get to and more pleasurable to perform.

 Self care should be ritualized.
 You should have self care routines that you perform daily (like sleeping, eating and exercise), weekly (like organizing your schedule and relaxing), and monthly (like massages.)
 Once these things are habits it’s not about “fitting them in.”
 It is just your lifestyle.
 No one thinks about fitting in breathing into their life.
 And that’s how you must prioritize self care if you want to transform your body and maintain it in top form.
 When these behaviors become habits, you no longer need to worry about staying on track.
 You will automatically live this way.

 What are some get lean tips to boost my self care routines?